umami-hep/salt/docs/setup.md

 ### Install the salt package

-Once inside your container or virtual environment and in the top level directory of the repo, you can install the `salt` package and it's dependencies via `pip` using
+Once inside your container or virtual environment and in the top level directory of the cloned repo, you can install the `salt` package and it's dependencies via `pip` using

 ```bash
 python -m pip install -e .